 Although the chances of seeing one in daylight are remote, you may be lucky enough to see their paw prints in muddy ground and traces of fur left on tree scratching posts.

 Your guide will take great pleasure in telling you all about the reintroduction programme and the tracking of these impressive animals in the Pyrenees.

 Birds of prey

-The Lammergeier is otherwise known as the bearded vulture and is an endangered species of raptor which is now breeding successfully in certain areas of the Pyrenees.
+The Lammergeier is otherwise known as the bearded vulture.
+It’s the rarest vulture in Europe but is now breeding successfully in certain areas of the Pyrenees.

 You may also see the Egyptian vulture which has distinctive white feathers with a black trailing wing edge.
 This bird of prey is on the global red list but is often seen frequenting the skies in the central Pyrenees